InconsistentSand/tiny-manna/to-do.md

 ### Makefile

 - [x] Make force (force to make again)
-- [ ] Take flags as variables
-- [ ] Allow perf and perf cache as options
+- [x] Allow perf and perf cache as options

-### Bash

-- Change the N variable
-- Change the NSTEPS variable
-- Compile to assembler
+- [ ] Compile to assembly